 By the early 1960’s the grass courts had been allowed to deteriorate to such an extent that they were unfit for play and only 3 red shale courts were in use.
 In 1963 the membership had dwindled to a handful of members and the financial state of the Club was said to be in crisis.
 An emergency meeting was called to try to save the club from closure.
 It was decided that the Club could only be revived by arranging more social activities, providing coaching for young players, arranging more publicity and by encouraging members to mix by introducing a rota system of play .
 This policy could not have been more successful.
 Since then the Club has developed significantly.

 During the 1970’s an attempt was made to revive archery at the club.
 However a desire to restore the grass courts for tennis and the not unexpected concern of nearby residents at the prospect of arrows heading for their back gardens meant this was short lived.

 In 1973, at a cost of £3,500, a new pavilion was built.
 This was largely erected by club members under the guidance of the Club Secretary at the time Allan Gibb.
 This pavilion is still in use today and is lasting remarkably well.

 In 1976 the Club’s Men’s team won the Northumberland and Durham League for the first time and followed this up with further titles in 1978 and 1980.
 The Club now has over 20 Senior and Junior teams competing in local and National Leagues.
 Three grass courts are meticulously maintained and the Club has 6 all-weather courts with floodlights.
 The current membership exceeds 250 and there are regular social events.
 Durham University have been the Club’s Landlords for over a hundred years and we are pleased to be working in partnership with them.
 The Club is flourishing.
-The next major milestone will be the Club’s 150th anniversary in 2021.
+The next major milestone will be the Club’s 150th anniversary of tennis in 2024.

 Thanks and Research evidence